mapcomm/mapping.community-carto_install_doc/README.md

 Paste the following into your new `passenger.conf` file and save:

->Note: be sure you change DNS below to your own hostname
+>Note: be sure you change DNS below to your own hostname; also IMPORTANT - check to see what version of passenger was installed by the above command and adjust the lines below to reflect the proper path name, which includes the version ("5.1.3" here, but 5.1.7 as of the last revision of this document).

 ```
    LoadModule passenger_module /opt/rubies/ruby-2.2.3/lib/ruby/gems/2.2.0/gems/passenger-5.1.3/buildout/apache2/mod_passenger.so